neil-edelman/boxes/readme.md

 <code>static int <strong>&lt;N&gt;table_has_next</strong>(struct &lt;N&gt;table_iterator *const <em>it</em>)</code>

+Especially for tables that can have zero as a valid value, this is used to differentiate between zero and null\.

  * Return:
    Whether the table specified to `it` in [&lt;N&gt;table_begin](#user-content-fn-89645eb3) has a next element\.
  * Order: